mahesh973/LLM-Adversarial-Attacks/README.md

 # LLM-Adversarial-Safety

 # Introduction
-When building Large Language Models (LLMs), it is paramount to bear **safety** in mind and protect them with guardrails.
+When building Large Language Models (LLMs), it is important to keep **safety** in mind and protect them with guardrails.
 Indeed, **LLMs should never generate content promoting or normalizing harmful, illegal, or unethical behavior** that may contribute to harm to individuals or society.

 Andrej Karpathy discussed three types of jailbreak attacks that can manipulate large language models (LLMs) into generating harmful or misleading outputs: